-I got a pair of white New Balance classics (specifically, model WL574v2) recently because I wanted to expand my casual outfit options.
+I got a pair of white New Balance classics (affiliate link) recently because I wanted to expand my casual outfit options.
 I’ve mostly been practicing putting together outfits with relatively dressy pieces, but now I’m at a point where I can pick out specific things that work or not in outfits that I think it’s worth trying again.

 The styles I generally go for are more vintage inspired or fantasy inspired.
 I think wide-leg cuts can be styled to pull retro, but for this set of outfits I was okay with just trying things to see what looked good without also limiting myself to highly defined style subsets.

 My initial thoughts were that I would need to be careful to avoid a “pajamas but I had to walk the dog” look because most of my wide-leg pants are softer styles.
 I figured the usual tricks of including a more structured piece and red lipstick would help.
 I usually only carry a purse on the weekends because I use one of those ergonomic laptop backpacks during weekdays, but I also find that I feel a lot more put-together when my outfit includes a nice bag as those are an easy way to add some visual interest to a look.